Types of warehouse management systems

 Step 2: Gather an implementation team

-Having experienced installation teams is a must to mitigate the risk associated with new system implementation.
+To mitigate the risk associated with new system implementation, experienced installation teams are essential.
 Your team should select members with prior experience in dealing with a diverse range of logistics scenarios.
-The team should be cross-functional with people from different departments, including IT, logistics, sales, etc.
+The team should be cross-functional, with people from different departments, including IT, logistics, sales, etc.

 Step 3: Partner with a management software development company